The Privacy, Data Protection and Cybersecurity Law Review: Netherlands

 iii Private litigation

 Dutch civil courts may award actual damages to data subjects if they are able to prove that damages have occurred as a result of a breach of data protection legislation.
-There is an increase in private enforcement of data protection obligations and data subjects have been awarded damages in various civil cases.
+There is an increase in private enforcement of data protection obligations and data subjects have been and continue to be awarded damages in various civil cases.

-An interesting development is the entry into force of the Collective Damages in Class Actions Act in January 2020.
-This Act paves the way for class actions through Dutch courts, including for breaches of data protection legislation.
+An interesting development we noted last year was the entry into force of the Collective Damages in Class Actions Act in January 2020.
+This Act paved the way for class actions through Dutch courts, including for breaches of data protection legislation.
 Under the Act, an interest organisation may claim monetary damages for its members, provided that the action has a sufficiently close connection with the Netherlands.

 Considerations for foreign organisations